reality-scheveningen/reality-website/README.md

 Content and digital assets are managed with Contentful.
-Code is hosted on [Gitlab](https://gitlab.com) and open sourced on [Github](https://github.com/reality-scheveningen/reality-website) Hosting of the website itself on [Gitlab Pages](https://pages.gitlab.com).
+Code is hosted on [Gitlab](https://gitlab.com) and open sourced on [Github](https://github.com/reality-scheveningen/reality-website) CI and deployment also done by Gitlab and hosting on [Netlify](https://www.netlify.com).

 To build the website there are 2 steps:

 1. Download content and digital assets (images, pdf's, etc) from contentful api's
 2. Generate the html pages, javascript, css, etc.

-After code gets pushed to master branch, it will automatically test, build and deploy the website to gitlab pages.
+After code gets pushed to master branch, it will automatically test, build and deploy the website to Netlify.
-Hooks are configured in Contentful when something gets published the build process will automatically be triggered on gitlab ci.
-Which will deploy to gitlab pages.
+Hooks are configured in Contentful when something gets published the build process will automatically be triggered on [Gitlab CI](https://about.gitlab.com/gitlab-ci/).
+Which will deploy to Netlify.

 In short, developers can deploy with a push to master and content editors can deploy by publishing content.